-(1) The amounts shown represent the aggregate grant date fair value, determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, of non-qualified stock options granted on February 22, 2021 to acquire, subject to vesting, a total of 15,000 shares of Class A common stock at an exercise price of \$37.33 per share.
-The amounts do not necessarily correspond to the actual amounts that will be earned by the directors.
-For assumptions made in valuing these awards and related information, see Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-As of December 31, 2021, (a) Dr. Dun held stock options for 605,001 shares of Class A common stock and 69,230 shares of ACM Shanghai, (b) Dr. Hu held stock options for 15,000 shares of Class A common stock, and (c) Ms. Liu held stock options for 162,000 shares of Class A common stock.
-Yinan Xiang did not hold any equity awards as of such date.

-(2) Chair of a board committee during 2021.
+- (1) The amounts shown represent the aggregate grant date fair value, determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, of non-qualified stock options granted on June 30, 2022 to acquire, subject to vesting a total of 24,000 shares of Class A common stock at an exercise price of \$16.83 per share.
+Each such option will, subject to continued board service, will vest in full immediately prior to the 2023 Annual Meeting.
+The amounts do not necessarily correspond to the actual amounts that may be earned by the directors.
+For assumptions made in valuing these awards and related information, see Note 2 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+As of December 31, 2022, (a) Dr. Dun held stock options for 404,001 shares of Class A common stock and 69,230 shares of ACM Shanghai, (b) Dr. Hu held stock options for 39,000 shares of Class A common stock, (c) Ms. Liu held stock options for 186,000 shares of Class A common stock, and (d) Ms. Xing held stock options for 24,000 shares of Class A common stock. - (2) Chair of a board committee during 2022. - (3) This amount reflects fees paid to Ms. Liu for consulting services provided to the Company other than in connection with her directorship.